adimemedovski/singleVariableLinearRegressionAlgo/README.md

 $$

 are what allow us to directly calculate the slope, $m$, and intercept, $b$ for which our loss function is minimised.
 This is in particular the results I made use of within my program.

-## Reflections
-It really helped in approaching linear regression from this mathematical perspective as a beginner, as it does not suggest you rely on intuition, or animations depicting linear regression, but rather rigorous mathematical derivations.

-I'd like to further explore regression from the standpoint of multiple independent variables in my next project, also through a mathematical lens.